| Official Name:

 For administrative purposes the country is divided into The Capital

-and Seat of Government together with the adjoining Kombo St. Mary and
+and Seat of Government together with the adjoining Kombo St. Mary

-a Commissioner who is the administrative
+known as regions), each headed by a Commissioner who is the administrative

 head.
 These divisions, are further sub-divided into 35 districts

 a number of villages and settlements with the Alkalo

 The Gambia judicial system is similar to the system found in most

 countries with Common Law Jurisdiction.
 There is only one system

-of

-Khadis (Muslim) Courts, (b) District tribunals, and (c)
+of (a) Khadis (Muslim) Courts, (b) District tribunals, and (c)